AshutoshKumar99/Jenkins_End2End_Pipeline_DeployWarToTomcat/README.md

    - The generated WAR file is archived, making it accessible for future reference and deployment.

 5. **Deploy WAR to Tomcat**:
    - The pipeline deploys the WAR file to an Apache Tomcat server using SSH and SCP, ensuring a seamless deployment process.
+Access your application using http://3.108.65.55:8080/myweb-0.0.5/

 ## Usage